D0g-Star/openshift-vcenter-permissions/README.md

 Configure your OpenShift IPI installer's vCenter account with the needed permissions

 ## Description
-This is a PowerCLI script that creates the vCenter roles needed for the OpenShift IPI installer.
-It also applies these roles to the installer's vCenter account.
+This is a PowerCLI script that prompts you for where in vCenter you'll be installing OpenShift, similar to how the openshift-install tool prompts you.
+It creates the vCenter roles needed by the OpenShift IPI installer, and then it applies them to the installer's vCenter account, at the prompted locations with the vCenter hierarchy.

-The script prompts you for where you'll be installing OpenShift, similar to how the openshift-install tool prompts you.

 ## Collisions
 During role creation, if it finds an existing role with the same name, it assumes it must be there from a previous run of this script, so it uses the role as-is to assign the permissions.
 If you want to make sure that the Role has all the needed permissions, you can delete it and let this script recreate it.